Which of the following cells in the gastric mucosa produce intrinsic factor and hydrochloric acid?

 When dehydration reduces the compensation possible for acidosis resulting from prolonged diarrhea, what significant change in arterial blood gases indicates this?

-Serum bicarbonate levels would decrease, serum pH would drop below 7.35
+c.
+Serum bicarbonate levels would decrease, and serum pH would drop below 7.35.

 In peptic ulcer disease, which of the following does NOT decrease the resistance of the mucosal barrier?